Ryan-ford25/Milestone_Project2/TESTING.md

 Additionally, **ChatGPT** served as a key resource for refining ideas, optimizing content, and overcoming technical challenges.
 By offering structured guidance, best practices, and alternative solutions, it contributed to improving both the efficiency of development and the overall quality of the final product.

-To guarantee **cross-device compatibility**, every page was rigorously tested across various **screen sizes and devices** using Chrome Developer Tools.
+To guarantee **cross-device compatibility**, every screen was rigorously tested across various **screen sizes and devices** using Chrome Developer Tools.
 This process ensured that Echoes of Light was fully responsive, providing a seamless user experience across **desktops, tablets, and mobile devices**.

 ---